 The case for Trident – disposing of common arguments against renewing Britain’s nuclear weapons capability and the Royal Navy’s Successor submarines.

-In 2016 Parliament is likely to approve the construction of 4 replacement of ‘Successor’ ballistic missile submarines for the Royal Navy.
-Despite majority public support, a very vocal minority opposes British nuclear weapons and the subject will again be hotly debated in the coming months.Read More›
+In 2016 Parliament approved the construction of 4 replacement of ‘Successor’ ballistic missile submarines for the Royal Navy.
+Despite majority public support, a very vocal minority opposes British nuclear weapons and the subject continues to be hotly debated.Read More›

 The Scottish National Party secured a special ‘adjournment debate’ in Parliament on 28th May in the wake of the allegations made by a Royal Navy junior rating who completed one patrol aboard HMS Victorious carrying the nation’s nuclear deterrent.
 AB William McNeilly claimed to have witnessed multiple security and safety failures.Read More›

 On 17th May the Sunday Herald (Scotland) ran an exclusive based on an authorised ‘report’ written by a junior submariner in which he claimed “Trident is an accident waiting to happen” and the story has since been picked up by media around the world.
 You can read the original piece in all its rambling glory here.

 ET McNeilly, is a very junior rate who served for less than 2 years in the RN and has completed a single deterrent patrol, hardly in a position to pass credible judgement on submarine operations.Read More›